agplusman/kata-gpt/kata.md

 Output in code: Document the COMPLETE design in  C4 DSL Code, put all 4 in a single meta-model workspace (where possible).

 F. Implementation
 Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
 Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
 Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
-Provide any other estimates for parameters that would be needed to plug into provider cloud cost calculator.
+Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
 Provide code for Structurizr deployment view of the selected implementation.

 G. Architectural decision records (ADRs)
 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through F (one ADR per decision) using the ADR.txt framework attached.
-In addition write one for each component.
+In addition, write one for each component.

-To conclude offer the user more details on setting up a particular service, cost optimization strategies, or security best practices.
+To conclude, offer the user more details on setting up a particular service, cost optimization strategies, or security best practices.